Greg Tansey: St Mirren

 After being released by Aberdeen, Tansey joined St Mirren later the same day on an 18-month deal.

 He made his debut a few weeks later in a 3–2 Scottish Cup win at home to Alloa Athletic.
 Tansey quickly became a first team regular for the side, playing in the midfield position since joining the club.
 However, during a 1–1 draw against Hearts on 23 February 2019, Tansey was booked after making a challenge on Clévid Dikamona and served a two match suspension, in what turned out to be his last appearance of his career.
 After serving two match ban, he, however, suffered a groin injury that saw him out of action for the rest of the 2018–19 season.
 In August 2019, Tansey left the club by mutual consent following struggles with injury, having made only eight appearances.

 Following his release, Tansey returned to England to join Warrington Town in September 2019, briefly joining former Inverness team-mate, David Raven.
-However, he spent two weeks training with the club and announced his retirement in October 2019.
+However, he spent two weeks training with the club and announced his retirement due to injury in October 2019.